-Each falling edge of UxRX causes the decoded data to be driven low for 16 periods of the 16x baud clock.
-If, by the time the 16 periods expire, another falling edge is detected, the decoded data remains low for another 16 periods.
+Each falling edge of UxRX causes the decoded data to be driven low for 16 periods of the 16x Baud clock.
+If 16 periods expire, another falling edge is detected, the decoded data remains low for another 16 periods.
 If no falling edge was detected, the decoded data is driven high.

-Note that the data stream into the device is shifted anywhere from 7 to 8 periods of the 16x baud clock from the actual message source.
-The one clock uncertainty is due to the clock edge resolution (see Figure 17-23 for details).
+The data stream into the device is shifted from 7 to 8 periods of the 16x Baud clock from the message source.
+The one clock uncertainty is due to the clock edge resolution.
+For more information, see Figure 17-23.

-Figure 17-23: IrDA[®] Decoding Scheme
+Figure 17-23: IrDA® Decoding Scheme